Finisterre / Muxia route

 Spiritual Variant of Salnés

-The Salnés Spiritual Variant of the Portuguese Camino de Santiago connects the Portuguese Way with the Translatio Route, also known as the Arousa Sea and Ulla River Route, which is the origin of all the Santiago routes.
+The Salnés Spiritual Variant of the Portuguese Camino de Santiago connects the Portuguese Camino with the Translatio Route, also known as the Arousa Sea and Ulla River Route, which is the origin of all the Santiago routes.

 One of the peculiarities of this variant is the possibility of doing part of the last section between Vila Nova de Arousa and Pontecessures by boat, sailing in the waters of the Arousa estuary and arriving via the last navigable section of the Ulla River.
-It is the same route that the remains of the Apostle Saint James are believed to have travelled on their way to Santiago de Compostela.
-The route passes through a beautiful natural area, visiting the only Holy Way river crossing in the world, where you can see seventeen ancient crosses that identify this Camino de Santiago as Translatio, the origin of all Caminos.
+It is the same route that the remains of the Apostle Saint James are believed to have travelled on their Camino to Santiago de Compostela.
+The route passes through a beautiful natural area, visiting the only Holy Camino river crossing in the world, where you can see seventeen ancient crosses that identify this Camino de Santiago as Translatio, the origin of all Caminos.

 Fatima is the most important pilgrimage site in Portugal, where the Ways meet with unbounded spirituality.
 It is a place of coming together and of sharing, where the Ways intersect and at the same time meet.
 The apparition of the Virgin Mary to three shepherd children in 1917 led to the creation of one of the largest Marian pilgrimage sites in the world.
 This is not only an important Catholic and Christian icon but also a representation of hope, miracles and devotion.